 In truth the answer to that question can be very short or very long depending on the exact circumstances, but when it comes to many of our education customers the answer almost always includes three steps.
 In this article we will outline those three steps, and in doing that hopefully give you a head start in preparing for iPhone, iPad or Mac on your network.

-Apple Content Caching is a service that can be enabled on any Mac running macOS X 10.13 High Sierra.
+Apple Content Caching is a service that can be enabled on a Mac running macOS X 10.13 High Sierra or later.
 When started it registers with Apple to tell them that your network has a caching service, and is then checked by all Apple devices when downloading Apps, books or iCloud data to see if a local copy exists before downloading it from the internet.

 If a local copy doesn’t exist on the caching server, it’s cached during the first download from the internet, allowing future requests of the same data to come from your local caching server.
 All of which is invisible to the end user.